 Clear, adaptable and quick to the point.
 This is how Swissgrid communicates and that’s the way their identity should feel like.
 Therefore we developed a highly variable system of a few powerful elements: a constantly changing, yet always self-similar composition of the familiar logo, powerful typography and the striking “Powerbar”, an adaptive and – wherever possible – animated color stripe.

-Clear language, factual loyalty and the willingness to engage in dialogue
+Clear language, adherence to facts and the willingness to engage in dialogue

 Clear communication enables a fact-based dialogue with professionals, politicians and the public.
 The form follows the content.
 Clear layouts, straight lines, high contrasts.
-The brand typeface – Trade Gothic Next – signals direct, pragmatic communication without any ado.
-The illustration style and icons also convey this attitude in an understandable and precise design language.
+The brand typeface – Trade Gothic Next – signals direct, pragmatic communication without further ado.
+The illustration style and icons also convey this attitude in an understandable and precise design.

 How to address different user groups individually

-For the latter, major theme dossiers promote an understanding of Swissgrid’s complex field of activity.
-The former can access their technical information directly via search or navigation.
+For the latter, major thematic dossiers promote an understanding of Swissgrid’s complex field of activity.
+The former group can access technical information directly via search or navigation.
 A novelty is the interactive map function based on GEO data.
-It offers anyone interested a realistic representation of lines and network projects.
+It offers a realistic representation of transmission lines and network projects.

-We’re supporting the internal implementation closely and for a long time.
-A broad set of measures deepens the strategy and positioning with employees.
-Swissgrid’s daily actions, determine to a great extent how Swissgrid is perceived by the public and by partners.
+We supported the internal implementation intensely and over a long time.
+A broad set of measures embedded strategy and positioning within employees’ minds.
+Every single day, Swissgrid’s actions determine to a great extent how Swissgrid is perceived by the public and by partners.

 How to make complex things vivid